UCSD-CSS-002/ucsd-css-002.github.io/course/syllabus.md

 ## Course overview and goals

-This course will introduce students with basic Python and Statistics experience to standard data science methods and procedures.
+This course will introduce students with basic Python and Statistics experience to standard data science methods and procedures commonly used in Computational Social Science.

 ### Goals